What Is Secondary Health Insurance?

 Other coverage policies

-• Vision insurance: These plans can help cover the cost of eye exams, treatments and corrective eyewear, including eyeglasses and contact lenses.
+• Vision insurance: These plans can help cover the cost of eye exams, treatments, eyeglasses and contact lenses.

 • Dental insurance: A dental plan can cover dentist visits, including preventive dental care, and reduce the cost of major dental services or orthodontia.